billimek/k8s-gitops/deployments/README.md

 ![](https://i.imgur.com/OMwEZYO.png)

-This also installs a mysql deployment for holding the Home Assistant state and history information
+This also installs a postgresql deployment for holding the Home Assistant state and history information

 * [home-assistant.yaml](home-assistant.yaml)